python/cpython/Doc/tutorial/controlflow.rst

 The keyword :keyword:`def` introduces a function *definition*.
 It must be followed by the function name and the parenthesized list of formal parameters.
 The statements that form the body of the function start at the next line, and must be indented.

-The first statement of the function body can optionally be a string literal; this string literal is the function's documentation string, or :dfn:`docstring`.
+The first statement of the function body can optionally be a string literal;
+this string literal is the function's documentation string, or :dfn:`docstring`.
+(More about docstrings can be found in the section :ref:`tut-docstrings`.)

-There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it's good practice to include docstrings in code that you write, so try to make a habit of it.
+There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it's good practice to include docstrings in code that you write, so make a habit of it.

 The *execution* of a function introduces a new symbol table used for the local variables of the function.
 More precisely, all variable assignments in a